SYK-08/nuttx/README.md

   there has been an update to this `Kconfig` Windows tools that does include `kconfig-tweak`:  http://reclonelabs.com/more-kconfig-awesomeness-for-windows/

-  Source code is available here: <https://github.com/reclone/kconfig-frontends-win32>
+  The source code is available here: <https://github.com/reclone/kconfig-frontends-win32>
   and <https://github.com/reclone/kconfig-frontends-win32/releases>

   It is also possible to use the version of `kconfig-frontends` built